objektwerks/scala/README.md

 5. **Scala REPL:** The Scala REPL allows Scala developers to write code in a Unix/Windows terminal.
 Some Scala developers use it a lot, while others never do.
 It’s a nice tool to use for quick prototypes.
 It requires the local installation of Scala ( https://www.scala-lang.org/download/ ).
-6. **Scala Spark REPL:** The Scala Spark REPL, is a specialized version of the Scala REPL that allows Scala-Spark developers to write
+6. **Spark REPL:** The Scala Spark REPL, is a specialized version of the Scala REPL that allows Scala-Spark developers to write
  Spark code in a Unix/Windows terminal.
 It requires the local installation of Spark ( https://spark.apache.org/releases/spark-release-2-4-3.html ).
 7. **Slack:** A messaging-collaboration tool ( https://slack.com ) that allows developers to communicate ( quietly ) in the same room or across the country.